-The Department of Curriculum, Assessment, and Instruction ensures teachers have instructional materials and resources to implement the Georgia Standards of Excellence in every core subject.
-Curriculum resources are purchased by the Curriculum & Assessment Committee to support the GSE.
+The Department of Curriculum and Assessment ensures teachers have instructional materials and resources to implement the Georgia Standards of Excellence and the New K-12 Mathematics Standards.
+Curriculum resources are purchased by the Curriculum and Assessment Committee to support content standards.
 These resources include print and digital.
-Curriculum and Assessment resources for all courses are located on the DJJ internal Q-drive as well as Infinite Campus.
+Curriculum and Assessment resources are located on the DJJ internal Q-drive and Infinite Campus.